Tencent/Real-SR/README.md

 ![RealSR](figures/arch.png)

-If you are interested in this work, please cite
+If you are interested in this work, please cite our paper

     @article{Ji2020realsr,
         title={Real World Super-Resolution via Kernel Estimation and Noise Injection},